databricks/spark-sklearn/README.md

 This package has the following requirements:
  - a recent version of scikit-learn.
 Version 0.17 has been tested, older versions may work too.
  - spark >= 1.5.
 Spark may be downloaded from the [spark official website](http://spark.apache.org/).
-In order to use Spark-sklearn, you need to use the pyspark interpreter or another spark-compliant python interpreter.
-See the [Spark guide](https://spark.apache.org/docs/1.5.2/programming-guide.html#overview) for more details.
+In order to use spark-sklearn, you need to use the pyspark interpreter or another spark-compliant python interpreter.
+See the [Spark guide](https://spark.apache.org/docs/latest/programming-guide.html#overview) for more details.
  - [nose](https://nose.readthedocs.org) (testing dependency only)

 This package is available on PYPI:

 	pip install spark-sklearn

+This project is also available as as [Spark package](http://spark-packages.org/package/databricks/spark-sklearn).

 If you want to use a developer version, you just need to make sure the `python/` subdirectory is in the `PYTHONPATH` when launching the pyspark interpreter:

-	cd spark
 	PYTHONPATH=$PYTHONPATH:./python/ $SPARK_HOME/bin/pyspark

 __Running tests__ You can directly run tests: